-This post covers the difference between Oracle Cloud Infrastructure Classic (OCI-C) Vs Oracle Cloud Infrastructure (Oracle OCI), one of the most common questions asked in our Cloud Trainings ( Oracle Cloud Infrastructure, DBA to Cloud DBA & EBS (R12) on Cloud (OCI)).
+This post covers the difference between Oracle OCI (Oracle Cloud Infrastructure) Vs OCI-C (Oracle Cloud Infrastructure Classic), one of the most common questions asked in our Cloud Trainings ( Oracle Cloud Infrastructure, DBA to Cloud DBA & EBS (R12) on Cloud (OCI)).

 As you probably know, Cloud has three Service Models: IaaS, PaaS, and SaaS (If you are new to Cloud and would like to know more about these Service Models then I highly recommend you to watch my previous live, to watch it Click here).

 Note: Oracle has offerings in all three Service Models and both Oracle OCI and OCI-C are from IaaS offerings, where OCI stands for Oracle Cloud Infrastructure and OCI-C stand for Classic Version of IaaS Offering.

 (OCI-C) Oracle Cloud Infrastructure Classic (Gen 1) :

 - OCI-C is based on Nimbula Director, Xen based Hypervisor which provides Compute & Network (Shared & IP Networks)